What are the causes of knee pain?

 - Low-grade inflammation of the knee joint

 Pain around the joint that increases with weight-bearing and movement and improves with rest is the commonest presenting symptom.
-It may be associated with morning stiffness and swelling of the joints.
-Clinical signs are tenderness, crepitus, joint effusion, decreased range of movement, valgus/varus deformity etc. X-ray shows decreased joint space, osteophytes formation, and osteoporosis of subchondral bone.
+Also, it may be associated with morning stiffness and swelling of the joints.
+Clinical signs are tenderness, crepitus, joint effusion, decreased range of movement, valgus/varus deformity, etc. Along with this, X-ray shows decreased joint space, osteophyte formation, and osteoporosis of subchondral bone.

 I. Non-pharmacological therapy

 - Reduction of obesity- loss of weight decreases load on the weight-bearing joints and thereby retards the disease process.